openstack/openstack-manuals/doc/admin-guide/source/compute-configuring-migrations.rst

 .. note::

-   Only cloud administrators can perform live migrations.
+   Only administrators can perform live migrations.
 If your cloud is configured to use cells, you can perform live migration within but not between cells.